 - Minimalistic Cover Art:

-- Scott 1, 2, 4, and 'Til the Band Comes In are simply pictures of the man himself.
+- Scott 1, 2, and 4 and 'Til the Band Comes In are simply pictures of the man himself.

 - Bish Bosch is just the album title smeared in white paint against a black background.

 - New Sound Album: His first four solo albums were darker, more ambitious and less romantic than the stuff he did with the Walker Brothers, but he then got diverted into making what amounted to MOR albums before stealthily edging his way back into darker and more ambitious territory in the 80s and 90s.
 By the time of 2006's The Drift he was making some of the most terrifying music ever recorded.

 - Obligatory Bondage Song: "Brando", from his collaboration with Sunn O))), is about the punishment Marlon Brando took on-screen and how it could act as fetish appeal.
 The line "A beating would do me..." is repeated.

 - Scary Musician, Harmless Music: Inverted since the 1990s.
 Walker himself came across as charming, soft-spoken and rather shy, but since Tilt his music was the stuff of nightmares.

 - Something Completely Different: Right in the middle of the rich, string-drenched Scott 3 comes "30 Century Man", a short track (less than two minutes!) with just Scott and an acoustic guitar.